theroyalwhee0/northwoods/readme.md

-# Northwoods, A lightweight Bunyan-like browser logging library
+# Northwoods: a lightweight Bunyan-like browser logging library.
-'Northwoods' is a Javascript logging library with a [Bunyan-like](https://github.com/trentm/node-bunyan) API.
+Northwoods is a Javascript logging library with a [Bunyan-like](https://github.com/trentm/node-bunyan) API.
 It has no dependencies.

 # Installation
 npm --save install @theroyalwhee0/northwoods